openstack/neutron/doc/source/contributor/internals/openvswitch_firewall.rst

 -------------------------------

 The following example presents two ports on the same host.
-They have different security groups and there is ICMP traffic allowed from first security group to the second security group.
-Ports have following attributes:
+They have different security groups and there is ICMP traffic allowed from the first security group to the second security group.
+Ports have the following attributes:

 ::